Institutional Advancement undertakes all fund-raising tasks for the University of Pittsburgh, as

 Institutional Advancement promotes mutually productive relationships between the University

-and its alumni, who number more than 192,000 and who reside in all 50 states, in U.S. territories,
+and its alumni, who number nearly 174,000 and who reside in all 50 states, in U.S. territories,

 and in 119 foreign countries.
 Alumni Relations seeks to involve increasing numbers of alumni